Szymon-Czuszek/SAS-Data-Science/README.md

    - The second PROC FREQ generates a frequency table for the COURSENO variable from the CLASS dataset.
    - It counts the number of occurrences of each course number.

+## Descriptive Statistics for Age Variable

+- The PROC MEANS procedure calculates basic statistics such as mean, median, minimum, maximum, and standard deviation for the AGE variable from the CLASS dataset.

 ## Usage

 Clone the repository to your local machine.